Skip to main content

 service.beta.kubernetes.io/openstack-internal-load-balancer: "true"

-You cannot change this parameter for an existing load balancer; you must create a new manifest with the required annotation.
+This parameter cannot be changed for an existing load balancer — you need to create a new manifest with the required annotation.

 Create a load balancer with an IP address from other subnets

-By default, a load balancer is created in the same network as the cluster nodes, and a public IP address is assigned to it.
+By default, the load balancer is created in the same network as the cluster nodes, and a public IP address is assigned to it.

-1. Specify the subnet.
-To do this, add the annotation to the Gateway object manifest:
+1. Specify a subnet.
+To do this, add the following annotation to the Gateway object manifest:

 loadbalancer.openstack.org/subnet-id: "<subnet_uuid>"